 How Should I Navigate Real Estate Laws?

 Real estate laws can be quite tricky to navigate as there are federal, state, and local laws that a brokerage must take into account.
-For instance, the Fair Housing Act of 1968 is a federally imposed law that bans discrimination on the sale, rental, and financing of housing based on race, religion, national origin, or sex, however, there may also be additions to this law depending on the state or even city.
-Thus, it is important that a brokerage stay up-to-date on real estate laws on the federal, state, and local levels.
+For instance, the Fair Housing Act of 1968 is a federally imposed law that bans discrimination on the sale, rental, and financing of housing based on race, religion, national origin, or sex.
+However, there may also be additions to this law depending on the state or even city.
+Thus, it is important that a brokerage stay up-to-date on real estate laws on the federal, state, and local levels in order to ensure that they are able to effectively work through the brokerage system.

 It goes without saying that brokers must also make their employees aware of these laws as well.
 A streamlined way of doing so is by making sure that your process and procedure documentation are in line with current laws so your agents have a great resource to refer to.
 However, given that real estate brokerage must abide by federal, local, and state laws, it can be time-consuming to keep up written procedural documentation.
 In this regard, a technical writer can be the most efficient asset for a broker as they have the technical knowledge and skills to write up comprehensive and easy-to-follow process and procedure documentation.